spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/1-docker.md

 ## Monitoring

-By default, the Data Flow `docker-compose` configures Stream monitoring with Prometheus and pre-built dashboards for Grafana.
+By default, the Data Flow `docker-compose` configures Stream monitoring with Prometheus and prebuilt dashboards for Grafana.
 See the section [Using InfluxDB instead of Prometheus](%currentPath%/installation/local/docker-customize/#using-influxdb-instead-of-prometheus-for-monitoring) to how to perform an InfluxDB based installation.

 To further learn more about the monitoring experience in SCDF with Prometheus and InfluxDB, please refer to the [Stream Monitoring](%currentPath%/feature-guides/streams/monitoring#local) feature guide.